Comprehensive Guide on HTML Injection

 HTML Attributes

-In order to provide some extra information to the elements, we use attributes, they reside inside the start tag and comes in “name/value” pairs, such that the attribute name follows up with an “equal-to sign” and the attribute value is enclosed with the “quotation marks”.
+To provide some extra information to the elements, we use attributes that reside inside the start tag and come in “name/value” pairs.
+The attribute name follows up with an “equal-to sign” and the attribute value is enclosed with the “quotation marks”.

 <a href = "http://hackingarticles.in">Hacking Articles </a>